meleu/meleudotdev/blog/exercism the most effective way to learn a new programming language.md

 This is a great exercise, but for our goal of learning a new language, I believe that exercism.org is better.

-In exercism we have one thing called Syllabus.
+In exercism we have a thing called Syllabus.

 A Syllabus is a tree of concepts that you need to internalize to get fluency in a specific programming language ([here's an example](https://exercism.org/tracks/ruby/concepts) for the Ruby language).